-Accordingly, Berkshire intended to use the same employee identified in 2017 for its 2018 pay ratio calculation.
-However, that employee was no longer employed on a full-time basis by Berkshire at December 31, 2018.
+Accordingly, Berkshire intended to use the same employee identified in 2017 for its 2019 pay ratio calculation.
+However, that employee was no longer employed on a full-time basis by Berkshire at December 31, 2019.
 Therefore, as permitted by Instruction 2 to Item 402(u) of Regulation S-K, Berkshire is using another employee whose compensation was substantially similar to that of the original median employee.

-Based on the information obtained as described in the preceding paragraphs, the ratio of Mr. Buffett's annual total compensation (\$388,968) to the annual total compensation of the median employee in 2018 (\$58,691) was 6.63 to 1.
+Based on the information obtained as described in the preceding paragraphs, the ratio of Mr. Buffett's annual total compensation (\$374,773) to the annual total compensation of the median employee in 2019 (\$65,740) was 5.70 to 1.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Securities Exchange Act of 1934 requires the Corporation's officers and directors, and persons who own more than 10% of a registered class of the Corporation's equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission and the New York Stock Exchange.
 Officers, directors and greater than ten-percent shareholders are required by the regulations of the Securities Exchange Commission to furnish the Corporation with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received by the Corporation, and written representations from certain reporting persons that no Section 16(a) forms were required for those persons, the Corporation believes that during 2018 all filing requirements applicable to its officers, directors and greater than ten-percent shareholders were complied with.
+Based solely on its review of the copies of such forms received by the Corporation, and written representations from certain reporting persons that no Section 16(a) forms were required for those persons, the Corporation believes that during 2019 all filing requirements applicable to its officers, directors and greater than ten-percent shareholders were complied with except as follows.
+On February 14, 2020, Mr. Warren Buffett filed a Form 5 regarding the conversion on October 11, 2019 of 12 shares of Berkshire Class A Stock into 18,000 shares of Berkshire Class B Stock.
+The Class B shares were used by Mr. Buffett to make charitable donations.
+A Form 4 should have been filed within two business days of the conversion.